CoderDojoTC/micropython/docs/motors-and-servos/02-transistor.md

-# Driving a Motor with the Pico
+# Using an Transistor to Control a Motor

+## Power Requirements for Motors

+Motors need about 200 milliamps to work.
+But a microcontroller like the Raspberry Pi Pico only can switch about 18 milliamps.
+So we need a way to control more power.

 The Pico has 26 general purpose input and output pins.
 However, each pin's power is designed to digitally communicate with other devices and has a limited current capacity of around 17 milliamps according to the [Raspberry Pi Pico Datasheet Table 5](https://github.com/raspberrypi/documentation/blob/master/hardware/computemodule/datasheets/rpi_DATA_CM_2p0.pdf).
 The solution is to either use the digital output signal to turn on and off a switch such as a transistor of to use a motor driver chip such as an L293D chip.